jakejosh6751/Exploring-Sales-Insights/README.md

 ![result_9](https://github.com/jakejosh6751/Exploring-Sales-Insights/assets/148710647/36913ab9-8bbe-4588-8c58-f0113ed0cc35)

 **Insight:**
+- Retailer attracts more than 2 times the gross sales from other channels (Direct and Distributor) combined.

 #### 10. **What are the top 3 products in each division that have a high total_sold_quantity in the fiscal year 2021?**